ggreig/OXO/README.md

 functionality into Visual Studio.
 An external installation of NUnit should not be required.

+Otherwise, this solution should be self-contained, although unfortunately it has not been possible to test this on a machine with minimal development software installed.

 Impediments
 -----------
 * First time using GitHub